wombleton/gitlaw-nz/acts/R/Real Estate Agents Act 2008.md

 *   (1) A person commits an offence who renders an account purporting to be an account for any money received by him or her in his or her capacity as a licensee, knowing the account to be false in a material particular.

-    (2) Every person who commits an offence against this section is liable,---
+    (2) Every person who commits an offence against this section is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 2 years or a fine not exceeding $40,000, or both; or

     *   (b) in the case of a company, to a fine not exceeding $100,000\.

+    Section 152(2): amended, on 1 July 2013, by [section 413][310] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Offences relating to investigation